 How to Downgrade the iPhone 11

-If you’re noticing software problems on your iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max, note that you can no longer downgrade to an older version of iOS 13.
+If you’re having issues on your iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max, and you’re running iOS 13.3, note that you can no longer downgrade to an older version of iOS 13.

-Apple stopped signing on iOS 13.2 which means iPhone 11 users dealing with performance issues and bugs on iOS 13.2.2 can no longer move back in an attempt to improve performance.
+Apple has stopped signing on iOS 13.2.3 which means iPhone 11 users dealing with performance issues and bugs on iOS 13.3 can no longer drop back in an effort to improve performance.

 If you’re unfamiliar with the downgrade process our guide will walk you through everything you need to know for next time.

-If your problems can’t wait for the official release, you can try downloading the iOS 13.3 beta onto your device.
-It could certainly improve your phone’s performance.
+If you can’t wait for the official release, you can download the iOS 13.3.1 beta onto your iPhone right now.

 If you missed iOS 13.2, it had 16 new security patches on board.
 You can read about all of them on Apple's website right here.